gbif/hp-swissnatcoll/en/how-to-publish-data.md

 {: .box }
 The mappings window (Step 2 of 3) has three parts:
-<br>  - Quick Start: if your field names are the exactly the same as the Data Aggregator's attributes, the mapping can be automatically performed by **Try auto-mapping**.
-The second button can be used after the first mapping and re-mapps your fields the same way you mapped them previously (as long as your field names do not change)
+<br>- *Quick Start*: if your field names are exactly the same as the DAGI's attributes, the mapping can be automatically performed by **✨Try auto-mapping**.
+The second button can be used after the first mapping.
+It mapps your fields the same way you mapped them previously (as long as your field names do not change).
-<br>  - Required attributes: mandatory attributes that have to be mapped in order to go to the next step.
+<br>- *Required attributes*: mandatory attributes that have to be mapped in order to go to the next step.
 At the moment, only two attributes are mandatory in DAGI ([scientificName](https://dwc.tdwg.org/terms/#dwc:scientificName){:target="_blank"} and [catalogNumber](https://dwc.tdwg.org/terms/#dwc:catalogNumber){:target="_blank"}).
-<br> - Additional columns: the other attributes present in your dataset.
+<br> - *Additional columns*: the other attributes present in your dataset.
 The number depends on the number of columns in your imported file.

-1. If your fields are 100% the same as the Data Aggregator's attribute, click on **✨ Try auto-mapping** and simply check the mapping before clicking on **Update mapping**.
+1. If your field names are 100% the same as the Data Aggregator's attribute, click on **✨Try auto-mapping**.
-2. If you already did a mapping, click on **🔄️ Load existing mapping** and simply check the mapping before clicking on **Update mapping**.
+2. If you already did a mapping, click on **🔄️Load existing mapping** and simply check the mapping before clicking on **Update mapping**.
-3. Else, do the following steps.
+3. Else, do the following steps:
 4. For the Required attributes, select in the drop-down menu **Select a column** the corresponding field in your imported file of each required attribute.
   - By typing the beginning of your field names in the search bar, you can find them more easily.
   - If unsure of the correspondence between the attributes and your field names, consult the FAQs section [Where can I find the Darwin Core terms description?](/en/data-aggregator-faqs/#where-can-i-find-the-darwin-core-terms-description).